mellaurie/tone/pages/02.tone21/02.blog/21.liberating-structures/item.md

 One way to start answering this question is to take its opposite to the extreme.
 How can we completely guarantee we have disengaged students with “bodies present but minds absent” (McCandless & Lipmanowicz 2014).
 Here are a few options:

-- Use lots of PowerPoints and default to lecture 90% of the time (Presentation mode)
+:fa-check: Use lots of PowerPoints and default to lecture 90% of the time (Presentation mode)
-- Save any engagement until the last few minutes, ask if anyone has any questions and wait for the most extroverted students to respond (Open Discussion).
+:fa-check: Save any engagement until the last few minutes, ask if anyone has any questions and wait for the most extroverted students to respond (Open Discussion).
-- Leave any brainstorm discussion open ended with no expectation of participation, time limits or processing time before discussion (The brainstorm).
+:fa-check: Leave any brainstorm discussion open ended with no expectation of participation, time limits or processing time before discussion (The brainstorm).
-- Put maximum control of content in the hands of one or few people.
+:fa-check: Put maximum control of content in the hands of one or few people.
-- Only engage a small number of participants in actual discussion.
+:fa-check: Only engage a small number of participants in actual discussion.

 The next thought exercise is to consider if anything on this list is something you are actually doing right now, whether to a greater or lesser extent.
 What could you stop doing to make space for more engagement?